jupyter-naas/naas/README.md

 ## Test local server

 `./install.sh -ro`
-it will run your docker machine only if you want to rebuild docker too `./install.sh -r`
+it will run your docker machine only.

+if you want to rebuild docker too `./install.sh -r`

 Then open your browser at the url: